 Although Children's Village has existed only since January 1991, its "graduates" have already made a difference in saving lives.
 Most prevention efforts go undocumented.
 But in a survey by the Injury Prevention Center of the Johns Hopkins University School of Public Health, one-third of the parents who responded indicated that because of their child's visit to Children's Village they had bought fire extinguishers, got new smoke detectors, put batteries in their old smoke detectors, did a fire escape plan, put 9-1-1 stickers on phones, or bought bike helmets.
-"Saves" that are documented include an 8year-old who found his mother unconscious and called 9-1-1: two children who instructed their babysitters on how to extinguish a fire: and another child who called 9-1-1 after his mother had a seizure and fell down the stairs.
+"Saves" that are documented include an 8year-old who found his mother unconscious and called 9-1-1; two children who instructed their babysitters on how to extinguish a fire; and another child who called 9-1-1 after his mother had a seizure and fell down the stairs. private funds and run by a citizens' board of directors that includes representatives from local education, fire, police, government, business, and industry.
+Building materials and labor to construct Children's Village were donated.
+Mr. Weller was overwhelmed by the community's reaction to the project.
+He tells of the street being lined with contractors' trucks.
+One man told him: "I have a son.
+This is to his future.